What does a top gym owner earn?

 Key: Regularly audit expenses.
 What’s giving you a good return and what’s costing you every month?

 Owner: “During the lockdown, we completed our Profit First accounts.
 We did an expense audit.
 We eliminated all the deals and got strict on payments with our coaches.
-We did this gracefully, by explaining the 4/9 Model and having Career Roadmap discussions, where we talked about growing a PT business with them.”
+We did this gracefully, by explaining the 4/9 Model and having Career Growth ToolKit discussions, where we talked about growing a PT business with them.”

 4. Owner’s Pay